Evaluation of frying oil for snack industry

 These values can provide an effective indication of whether the frying process complies with the requirements necessary to ensure a product with a high final quality.

 CDR FoodLab® is the ideal system to monitor the degradation of frying oil, cooking oil, waste oil.

-- Free Fatty Acids (FFA) in 1 minute
+- Free Fatty Acids (FFA) test in 1 minute

 CDR FoodLab® system is intensively using for the quality control in frying industry since many years.